theoturner/Safari-Clickbot/README.md

 ## Install

 Ensure `Allow Remote Automation` is ticked under the `Develop` menu in Safari.
-You can eneable the Safari `Develop` menu in Safari preferences.
+You can enable the Safari `Develop` menu in Safari preferences.

 ```
 pip3 install selenium